BSSA, SRL and The Seismic Record

 Both BSSA and SRL are prestigious peer-reviewed journals featuring international content, readership and editorial staff.
 Both journals are indexed by Web of Sciences and have an impact factor.
 Our website offers detailed submission guidelines for both BSSA and SRL to guide authors, but here’s a summary that will help you determine the right journal for your paper.

-TSR, publishing its first paper in early 2021, is distinct from BSSA and SRL, publishing short-form papers on the full breadth of seismology.
+TSR, which published its first paper in 2021, is distinct from BSSA and SRL, publishing short-form papers on the full breadth of seismology.

 Here’s a quick guide to each journal:

 Bulletin of the Seismological Society of America (BSSA)

 Established in 1911

 The Bulletin of the Seismological Society of America (BSSA) is the premier journal of advanced research in earthquake seismology and related disciplines.
 BSSA publishes original papers advancing our understanding of seismology and seismic hazard analyses, as well as review articles summarizing important research topics.
 BSSA’s format allows papers to fully explore research topics in detail.

 With input from the community, BSSA publishes special issues on major recent and historical earthquakes, as well as other critical topics.

 The topics published in BSSA include, but are not limited to: